Stock events for Columbus McKinnon Corp. (CMCO)

 CMCO’s Geographic footprint

-Headquartered in Charlotte, North Carolina, Columbus McKinnon has a significant global presence with offices, warehouses, and manufacturing facilities in 25 countries across North America, Latin America, Europe, the Middle East, Africa, and Asia.
-Its products are available in over 50 countries.
+Columbus McKinnon, headquartered in Charlotte, North Carolina, has a significant global presence with operations in North America, Latin America, Europe, the Middle East, Africa, Asia, and Oceania.
+Its products are available in over 50 countries, and as of March 31, 2025, the company employed 3,478 people globally.

 CMCO Corporate Image Assessment